Keeping the Peace During the Holidays

-Here are 5 tips for navigating divorce during the holiday season.
+Here are 5 tips to avoid holiday stress and navigate divorce during the holiday season.

 #1: Communicate Holiday Plans and Expectations

 Tension between you and your ex-spouse (or soon to be ex) is expected in most cases, but it’s important to get on the same page about your holiday plans.
-Knowing what to expect will make the holiday more comfortable for you and your children.
+Knowing what to expect and establishing a co-parenting strategy for gatherings will make the season more comfortable for you and your children.

-This could include coming up with a game-plan about what topics to avoid, agreeing not to discuss the divorce in front of your children, and putting a hold on any ongoing arguments.
+This co-parenting plan could include coming up with a game-plan about what topics to avoid, agreeing not to discuss the divorce in front of your children, and putting a hold on any ongoing arguments.

 #2: Figure Out Logistics Well in Advance

-Plan out logistics beforehand so that logistical issues aren’t inflicted on your kids!
-Similarly to our first point, the logistical plans of family visits, travel, and exchanging your children need to be discussed well in advance.
-Scrambling over last minute plans, or arguing about it while your child waits in limbo, creates unnecessary distress.
+Plan out logistics beforehand so that your kids don’t get caught in the crossfire of arguments and poorly planned logistics.
+Similar to our first tip on how to avoid holiday stress during or after divorce, the logistical plans of family visits, travel, and exchanging your children need to be discussed well in advance.
+Scrambling over last minute plans or arguing about it while your child waits in limbo creates unnecessary distress.

 Co-parenting during the holidays will often result in lots of juggling schedules.
-Make sure your children know the plan and what to expect!
+Make sure your children know the plan and what to expect, so that they can be more emotionally prepared.

 We recommend tools like Our Family Wizard, which helps your family create a co-parenting blueprint.
 It is one of many such tools available.
 An online family schedule planner allows you to minimize direct contact with your ex, if that’s your goal.
 It gives both of you a constant reference for logistics.